-Have you ever heard the phrase "to boil the ocean," at some point in your professional career.
+You may have heard the phrase, "to boil the ocean," at some point in your professional career.
 You may not have known what this quirky statement meant, though.
 In common use, the expression is meant to call someone out for taking on an overly large and potentially impossible task given the reality of your resources.
-The phrase implies a lack of connectivity to reality.
-It is a criticism or at least a negative comment on an approach that someone is proposing to solve a problem.
+The phrase implies a disconnection from reality.
+It's a criticism, or at least a negative comment, on an approach that someone is taking to solve a problem.

 Examples of "Boil the Ocean" in Action

-- In preparation for the visit of a senior board member of this global manufacturer, the general manager had his team prepare a virtually endless stream of reports and analyses on the business to present to the dignitary.
+- In preparation for the visit of a senior board member of a global manufacturer, the general manager had his team prepare a virtually endless stream of reports and analyses on the business to present to the dignitary.
 For weeks, senior managers occupied their time preparing presentation after presentation.
-When finished, the stack of reports was almost one-foot in height.
-After arriving and handling introductions, the senior executive looked at all of the reports and said, "These are excuses and I do not want to see them.
+When finished, the stack of reports was almost a foot high.
+After arriving and handling introductions, the senior executive looked at all of the reports and said, "These are excuses, and I do not want to see them.
 Now, I want to ask you a few questions about your business."
 In this instance, the general manager had boiled the ocean.

 - In another multinational firm, a good portion of every year was devoted to fine-tuning the three-year financial plan.
-While developing a long-range view on a business has some merits, the value of attempting to forecast month by month costs and revenues far into the future with any level of confidence in a world characterized by change and uncertainty is an exercise in boiling the ocean.
+While developing a long-range view for a business has some merits, the value of attempting to confidently forecast month-by-month costs and revenues far into the future in a world characterized by change and uncertainty is an exercise in boiling the ocean.

-- During a strategic planning activity with a management team of a technology company, the participants spent days attempting to assess the strategies of every competitor in the marketplace.
-As the days wore on, the competitors they were analyzing were arguably either insignificant or so far removed from what this smaller company was engaged in providing that the exercise ultimately proved to be one of ocean boiling.
+- During a strategic planning activity with the management team of a technology company, the participants spent days attempting to assess the strategies of every competitor in the marketplace.
+As the days wore on, the competitors they were analyzing were arguably either insignificant or so far removed from what this smaller company was engaged in that the exercise ultimately proved to be a futile effort in ocean boiling.